Photo Credit: Ghislaine Maxwell – I. Maxwell, CC BY-SA 4.0

 Sometimes justice is hindered by the justice system itself.
 Many of Epstein’s victims felt silenced, whether because of the powerful figures involved or because they were manipulated into believing they chose to participate in sexual abuse.
 Moreover, some feared they could face legal consequences if they cooperated with prosecutors because of a Florida law making “child prostitution” a crime — for the child, not the adult.
 There is no such thing as child prostitution under federal law.
 But state laws — and society — have both acted otherwise.

 Make a difference in the lives of human trafficking victims and survivors today.

 Polaris believes that pursuing accountability for both traffickers and buyers is the right thing to do.
 That’s why our Big Fight on Sex Trafficking aims to shift legal accountability away from punishing victims and potential victims and onto those who are exploiting them.
 Legal systems and cultural narratives are slow to change, but Polaris is partnering with survivors and stakeholders to advocate for criminal justice and societal transformation.

 We are also fighting to prevent sex trafficking from happening by expanding the safety net for vulnerable people to reduce their risk of being targeted in the first place.
 This looks different in every community.
 For some, it could mean creating housing that provides stable homes for youth who have suffered trauma.
 Or it could mean ensuring there are dedicated safer spaces with supportive services for LGBTQ+ youth, or advocating for policies that support youth aging out of foster care.

-These efforts go far beyond the Maxwell trial starting today or any single sex trafficking case.
-Following survivors’ lead, we are working toward a world where all traffickers and buyers are held accountable for the harm they cause — and ultimately a world in which the powerful cannot prey on the vulnerable for pleasure and profit.
+These efforts go far beyond the Maxwell trial or any single sex trafficking case.
+Following survivors’ lead, Polaris is working toward a world where all traffickers and buyers are held accountable for the harm they cause — and ultimately a world in which the powerful cannot prey on the vulnerable for pleasure and profit.